Longwood University: Greek life

 Longwood is the birthplace of four national sororities, referred to as the Farmville Four: Kappa Delta in 1897, Sigma Sigma Sigma in 1898, Zeta Tau Alpha in 1898 and Alpha Sigma Alpha in 1901.

+At Longwood, there are eight recognized College Panhellenic Council (CPC) sororities on campus, these include: Alpha Delta Pi, Alpha Gamma Delta, Alpha Sigma Alpha, Alpha Sigma Tau, Zeta Tau Alpha, Kappa Delta, Sigma Kappa and Sigma Sigma Sigma.

+Six Interfraternity Council (IFC) fraternities have chapters at Longwood, these are: Alpha Sigma Phi, Theta Chi, Pi Kappa Phi, Phi Kappa Tau, Phi Mu Delta and Sigma Nu.

+The National Pan-Hellenic Council (NPHC) has six chapters as well on Longwood's campus, namely: Alpha Phi Alpha, Alpha Kappa Alpha, Delta Sigma Theta, Phi Beta Sigma, Zeta Phi Beta and Sigma Gamma Rho.

 Secret societies

 Longwood is home to three secret societies: CHI, Princeps, and Cahoots.

-Joan of Arc is a popular symbol of Longwood University's history as a women's college.

 CHI was founded on October 15, 1900, and serves to promote the Longwood spirit.
 Members are secretly tapped and revealed only at the conclusion of their senior year during the annual CHI Burning, a large burning held on campus.
 CHI members at times leave "CHI droppings" on campus, and it is considered rare for someone to find one.
 Members of CHI, hidden beneath blue robes, occasionally process through campus in what are known as "CHI walks."
 CHI is represented around campus by an image of the Rotunda painted on the sidewalk.
 It is considered bad luck to step on the CHI symbol.

 Princeps was founded on seven principles of leadership and also keeps member identities secret until a revealing their senior year.
 The organization honors academically successful students each year by posting their symbol—a seven-pointed crown—on the residence hall doors of each student who makes the dean's or president's list.
 Princeps' crown symbol also appears on campus sidewalks, but it is considered good luck to step or jump on the symbol before exams.

 Joan of Arc

-Longwood adopted a patron hero, Joan of Arc.
+Longwood University's patron hero is Joan of Arc.
 The university's three sculptures of the 15th-century French heroine are French sculptor Henri-Michel-Antoine Chapu's 1870 plaster statue officially titled Jeanne d'Arc, and known affectionately as "Joanie on the Stony"; Anna Hyatt Huntington's 1915 bronze Joan of Arc equestrian statue, nicknamed "Joanie on the Pony"; and Alexander Stoddart's heroic monument, dedicated on November 9, 2018.
-In October 2009, Joanie on the Pony was vandalized.
-After being restored, she was placed in the Rotunda in April 2010.
+In October 2009, the Huntington statue was vandalized.
+After being restored, it was placed in the Rotunda in April 2010.